gjanesch/Card-Webscraping-and-Analysis/Report.md

 However, the expansion names don't follow any real pattern, and there is no universal pattern for the card numbers.

-As a result, the webscraping process begins by examining an HTML table on <a href="http://www.serebii.net/card/english.shtml">this</a> page.
-The main table on the page lists all of the card expansions and contains links to them.
+As a result, the webscraping process begins by examining a pair of HTML tables - <a href="http://www.serebii.net/card/english.shtml">one</a> for the main expansions and <a href="http://www.serebii.net/card/engpromo.shtml">one</a> for the promotional sets.
+The main tables on the pages lists all of the expansions and contains links to them.
 Once it gathers those links, it goes through the expansions' pages, each of which also has an HTML table on it containing full listings and links for the cards in the expansion.
 The scraper gathers up all the links for all the cards in this manner.

 The next step is then to scrape the pages of the individual cards.
 Much like the other pages, the card information is stored in a couple of HTML tables; however, in order to account for some of the shifts in the TCG's card structures - particularly regarding rules about Pokémon variations - these pages are less uniform in their formatting.

 The script uses two functions to gather the information needed for processing: <TT>get_card_types()</TT>, which is used to determine whether the target page is describing a Pokémon, an energy, or a trainer card (and, if applicable, which kind of trainer); and <TT>get_card_rows()</TT>, which extracts the rows from the relevant tables for processing.
 There are a few cards listed on Serebii which do not have any card types listed; this is presumed to be an error, and inspection reveals that they are all trainer cards, so the program defaults to that classification.

 The output of <TT>get_card_types()</TT> is used as a switch, as the functions for turning the HTML into a PokemonCard, EnergyCard, or TrainerCard are separate.
 The processing done by <TT>get_trainer()</TT> and <TT>get_energy()</TT> are similar, with the differences lying in the former taking the card type as an argument (for the subtype attribute) and the latter doing a check to see if it is a basic energy or not.
-The trainer card structure may not actually contain all of the text, as some of the subtypes have quirks that are too easily missed by the scraper.
+Additionally, the trainer card structure may not actually contain all of the text, as some of the subtypes have quirks that are too easily missed by the scraper.

 <TT>get_pokemon()</TT>, however, is trickier.
 Because of the varying number of attacks, abilities, and clauses present on cards, the order of operations has to accommodate this by eliminating clauses relating to Pokémon variants (adding to the traits attribute as needed) as well as any empty rows first.
 It then works over the first and last couple rows, which hold parts of the card like HP, weaknesses, and retreat cost, since these rows have a constant format and always appear at the start and end of the tables.
 The remaining rows are classified as pertaining to either an ability or an attack, and are treated appropriately.